 What can you expect working as a Bridal Makeup Artist?

-There are many bridal makeup artists who do makeup and hair; from artists that are doing this full-time, to the artists that are doing bridal makeup occasionally as an additional source of income.
+Many bridal makeup artists do makeup and hair; from artists that are doing this full-time, to the artists that are doing bridal makeup occasionally as an additional source of income.

 A lot of traveling

 If you don’t have one, you might want to get a car.
-If you want to take this more seriously, in order to be more accessible and take more jobs, the car is your best investment.
+If you are going to take this more seriously, to be more accessible and take more jobs, the car is your best investment.
 Making sure you can get to places easily and on time and in a costly manner is going to be very important when you are running your own business.

-*If you are going to fly to a destination, learning to pack your kit to be easy to travel around with, is a life saver.
-Also, consider getting insurance for your kit.
+*If you are going to fly to a destination, learning to pack your kit to be easy to travel around with, is a lifesaver.
+If such an occasion arises, consider getting insurance for your kit.

 Working on weekends and holidays

 There are more busy months in the year but expect to work all year round.
 You will be working mostly on weekends, and holidays.
-People get married on Saturday, Sunday, New Year’s Eve, Christmas Eve, Thanksgiving, but also on Thursday, Friday and many other holidays.
+People get married on Saturday, Sunday, New Year’s Eve, Christmas Eve, Thanksgiving, and many other holidays.

 If the location is distant, or there are big bridal parties involved, you need to get going quite early in order to accommodate it.